mohammed-ibrahim/study/README.md

     of the text, and shall be reproduced appropriately in all files derived from or containing substantial portion of this text.

+  - Meanings of root words is are derived from the website: www.StudyQuran.org